 Business owners and executives can feel paralyzed.
 These realities can leave them feeling unsure on how to move forward.
 This blog provides a concept that can help you overcome these worries.
 You’ll be ready to take the first steps with your large web development project in no time.

-Introducing the Web Development MVP
+Introducing the MVP Development

 In the world of web development, MVP refers to Minimum Viable Product.
 What does that mean?
 It’s a scaled-down version of your finished website.
 It includes all the basics and essentials.